HarrisonLILY/CPVLab/readme.md

 ### Usage

-For full useage and info please see https://afflift.rocks/r/cpv
+You can find useage instuctions in each script but for the full guide and info please see https://afflift.rocks/r/cpv

 ## Contact